kubeflow/website/content/docs/started/workstation/minikf-gcp.md

       class="mt-3 mb-3 p-3 border border-info rounded">

 5. When the VM is up, **ensure that MiniKF is up and running**.
-Before visiting the MiniKF dashboard, ensure that Minikube, Kubeflow, and Rok (Snapshot Store) are up and running.
+Before visiting the MiniKF dashboard, ensure that Kubeflow, and Rok (Snapshot Store) are up and running.
 To do so, click on the **SSH** button to connect to the MiniKF VM and follow the on-screen instructions.